amiralito/PERU/04_Data_Visualization.md

 Once the PERU and FLS2 phylogenetic clades were extracted, heatmaps were generated in R using the following script.
 The phylogenetic trees were then visualized using iTOL and manually assembled with the heatmaps.

 - raw data preparation:

+In this step, the tip identifiers for the [PERU](trees/PERU.txt) and [FLS2](trees/FLS2.txt) clades are imported and ordered in the same way as the phylogenetic trees.
+This will be used later to create heatmaps that show the presence or absence of genes across different organisms in each clade.

 ```R
 library(Biostrings)
 library(tidyverse)